MSLM-Electric/FreeRTOS_WindowsDemo/README.md

 FreeRTOS Windows Port
 ```
-It is for simulating on VS.
+It is for simulating on Visual Studio.

 Buildable CMakeLists.txt located on:
 \ExamplesNExperiments\RTOSdebuggingTips-Tricks\FindingBugWithBitLoggerList\CMakeLists.txt